auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-This length padding includes the bitlength of every argument so that one cannot create cryptographically trivial collisions by shifting bytes between parameters, and often repeats otherplaintext tags as message fillers.
+This length padding includes the bitlength of every argument so that one cannot create cryptographically trivial collisions by shifting bytes between parameters, and often repeats other plaintext tags as message fillers.

 The key-stretching phase of the G3P is an iterated HMAC-SHA256 construction.
-The first form of key-stretching is very PBKDF2-like.[^pbkdf2-tagged-hmac] PBKDF2's CSPRNG generator is show below, followed by the modified generator which takes a signficant amount of inspiration from HKDF.
+The first form of key-stretching is very PBKDF2-like.[^pbkdf2-tagged-hmac] Here is PBKDF2's cryptographically secure pseudorandum number generator (CSPRNG) on top, followed by the modified generator on bottom.

     i = (output block number, typically 0 but also [1..] for longer outputs) U 1 = HMAC (Password, Salt + INT_32_BE(i))